MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L07_BPF.md

 17. Select **Create Questions** for **Data Field**, check the **Required** checkbox, and click **Apply**.

-18. Add the new stage to the right of the **Knowledge Assessment** stage by dragging from the components tab.
+18. Add a new stage to the right of the **Knowledge Assessment** stage by dragging from the components tab.

 19. Select the new stage, go to the **Properties** tab, enter **Activate** for